Glycobiology links

 The Functional Glycomics Gateway is a comprehensive resource for functional glycomics research brought to you by the Consortium for Functional Glycomics (CFG).

-Carbohydrate databases
+Carbohydrate structures databases

 Glycan Binding Proteins